HOARDING INFORMATION

 About Hoarding Intervention

 Treatment for hoarding disorder helps people reduce clutter and acquiring, as well as helps them live safer, healthier lives.
-The best type of treatment for hoarding disorder is Cognitive Behavioral Therapy (CBT) or programs based on CBT, such as Buried in Treasures self-help groups.
+The best treatment for hoarding disorder is Cognitive Behavioral Therapy (CBT) or programs based on CBT, such as Buried in Treasures self-help groups.
 CBT examines how we think and behave.
 It also teaches us how to change beliefs or behaviors that make the hoarding worse.

 CBT helps people do the following: